The Effects of Road Salt on Cars & How to Protect Your Vehicle from Salt Damage

-Tip: Rain and snow collect the pollutants in air (acid rain) covering your car.
+Rain and snow collect the pollutants in the air (acid rain), covering your car in a corrosive layer.
 This can damage a car’s protective clear-coat finish.
 To keep you clear coat pristine and protect the paint underneath:

 - Wash your car as soon as possible after each rain shower or snow storm.

-- Using a car wash that does not use recycled water, wash the undercarriage frequently.
+- Use a car wash that does not use recycled water, wash the undercarriage frequently.

-- Road salt collects in pools of water.
-Avoid driving in puddles.
+- Avoid driving in puddles as road salt collects in pools of water.

 - If a paint chip is larger than the tip of a pen, repair it as soon as possible to avoid rust corrosion.

-- To protect your car, apply wax to your car at least every 6-months.
+- Apply wax to your car at least every six months.